 Lambs are yarded for two to three hours prior to loading for transport to ensure stress is minimised.
 The majority of our lambs only travel around 30 miles to the abattoir, taken by the farmers who reared them.
 Lambs transported from further away, as with other livestock supply chains, are carried by approved hauliers trained and certified in high welfare livestock handling.
 They are not allowed to handle livestock until they have proven their competence.
-The maximum journey time is seven hours.
+The maximum journey time is eight hours.

 All abattoirs used for our lamb are regularly and independently audited to Food Standards Agency (FSA) abattoir standards to ensure high welfare standards at all times.
-All staff handling of lambs at the abattoir must be trained in welfare friendly animal handling methods and demonstrate a sufficient level of competence before being allowed to handle any livestock.
+All staff handling lambs at the abattoir must be trained in welfare friendly animal handling methods and demonstrate a sufficient level of competence before being allowed to handle any livestock.
 All our abattoirs focus on creating a stress free environment with Waitrose specific protocols in place such as low lairage stocking densities.
 Like the rest of our livestock supply chain, a vet inspects the animals on arrival at the processing plant.
-All our lambs are electronically stunned before slaughter.